duceppemo/BACoN/README.md

 # NanOrgAssM
 NanOrgAssM stands for "Nanopore Organelle Assembly Method".
-As its name suggests, it's aimed at assembling organelle genomes from Nanopore genome skimming.
+As its name suggests, it assembles organelle genomes from Nanopore genome skimming data.
 Hopefully, targeted sequencing with a suitable organelle reference sequencing has been used to enrich organelle sequences in the reads (I like to call that "powerskimming").

 ## TODO